Cauliflower is the star of many keto diet recipes (including this low-carb cauliflower bread). And its popularity is well deserved.

 - Mix in the cauliflower rice and blend well.

-- Pour the mix into the loaf pan.
+- Pour the cauliflower mixture into the loaf pan.

 - Bake for up to 55 minutes.